quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 over time.
 For example, the network bandwidth or latency can vary during the test, or the network can be fully disable for a short time.
 In these setups, it is useful to know when exactly these conditions are triggered, to allow for proper correlation with other events.
-This category defines event types to allow logging of such simulation metadata and its identifier is "sim".
-The category URI is `urn:ietf:params:qlog:events:gen#sim`.
+This namespace defines event types to allow logging of such simulation metadata and its identifier is "simulation".
+The event schema URI is `urn:ietf:params:qlog:events:simulation`.

 ~~~ cddl
 SimulationEventData = SimulationScenario /